Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 How do we then factor in teaching all of the types of writing–expository, argument, narrative, while we have to teach all these reading skills?”

-Today and next time on the podcast, I’m going to do my best to answer Shannon’s questions, because I think they’re ones we have all faced as teachers.
+Today and next time on the podcast, I’m going to do my best to answer Emily’s questions, because I think they’re ones we have all faced as teachers.
 How on earth are we supposed to cover all. the. things?!
 And teach them well?

 Today we’ll look at the big picture – how to plan the year to cover what you want to cover without getting overwhelmed.
 Next time we’ll zoom in on planning a single whole class text unit, and how to make all the decisions that go with it.